AI Research Agent Builder Tools vs Elicit

 - ✓Semantic understanding of research concepts that goes beyond keyword matching to identify truly relevant academic literature

-- ✓Specialized systematic review workflows that align with established academic standards like PRISMA guidelines
+- ✓Specialized systematic review workflows aligned with PRISMA guidelines and Cochrane methods used by 2M+ researchers worldwide

 Cons

-- ✗May miss important findings in paywalled journals or non-English publications
+- ✗May miss findings in non-English publications or fields with limited digital presence

-- ✗Requires understanding of academic research methodologies to effectively interpret and validate results
+- ✗Requires understanding of academic research methodologies to effectively interpret and validate AI-extracted results

 Not sure which to pick?